verrazzano/docs/content/en/docs/guides/migrate/install/dex/_index.md

 1. Setup configuration parameters:

-   For the example in this guide:
+   Assumptions for the example in this guide:

    * A static user and password will be configured instead of an actual identity provider.
    * The load balancer address needs to be known before the installation.
+   * The load balancer address is using `nip.io`.
    * Insecure connections (http) are used for dex and oauth2-proxy.

    {{< clipboard >}}